katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 Into the VCG_PGD.spid file, copy and paste the code below.
 On the line that starts with VCF_PARSER_POP_FILE_QUESTION, replace the example location with the location of your metadata file.

-Write the following into VCF_PGD.spid
+Write the following into VCF_PGD.spid, making sure to not create any accidental white spaces in our file.

 ```